 Minimum Play Rule

-Mitey Mites, 10U, Jr. Peewee, 12u and 13u are competitive teams and have the opportunity for post season play.
-Based on the teams’ success, they could advance to the local playoffs, then to regional, and the National Championships held at the Austin Tyndall Sports complex during the 1st week in December.
-Tiny Mite Teams may also participate in Championships at the Leagues and Organizations discretion.
+8u to 13u are competitive teams and have the opportunity for post season play.
+Based on the teams’ success, they could advance to the local playoffs, then to regional, and the National Championships held at the Austin Tyndall Sports complex in Kissimmee Florida during the 1st week in December.
+Costs for this event are the responsibilty of the families but fundraising will be done to offset the costs.

 The Forsyth County Broncos will provide a helmet, shoulder pads, game pants, game jersey and socks.
-Players will be responsible for cleats, integrated practice pants or girdle, a practice jersey (blue or white).
-Parents may also purchase a helmet and/or shoulder pads through the organization.
+Players will be responsible for cleats, integrated practice pants or girdle, a practice jersey (orang, blue or white).
+Parents may also purchase a helmet and/or shoulder pads through the organization (suspended due to equipment manufacturing shortages).
 Any equipment not distributed by the Broncos will need to be certified by a Bronco's official prior to equipment use.

 All parents are asked to stay at least 30 feet from the sidelines at all times.